Aliases for PYCR1 Gene

 GeneCards Summary for PYCR1 Gene

 PYCR1 (Pyrroline-5-Carboxylate Reductase 1) is a Protein Coding gene.
-Diseases associated with PYCR1 include cutis laxa, autosomal recessive, type iib and cutis laxa, autosomal recessive, type iiib.
-Among its related pathways are Metabolism and Carbon metabolism.
-GO annotations related to this gene include identical protein binding and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
+Diseases associated with PYCR1 include Cutis Laxa, Autosomal Recessive, Type Iiib and Cutis Laxa, Autosomal Recessive, Type Iib.
+Among its related pathways are lysine degradation II (pipecolate pathway) and Carbon metabolism.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
 An important paralog of this gene is PYCR2.

 Housekeeping enzyme that catalyzes the last step in proline biosynthesis.
 Can utilize both NAD and NADP, but has higher affinity for NAD.
 Involved in the cellular response to oxidative stress.